This Tuesday in September started like most Fall days in the

 roar and explosion was so loud he thought a large, nearby gas line

-down - he said there was another plane in the sky (similar to a Lear
+down - he said there was another plane in the sky (A small passenger

-jet) but that plane was way off in the distance.
+jet) but that other plane was way off in the distance.

 Amazingly enough, his little girl was born one year later, to the